MicrosoftDocs/learn/learn-pr/wwl-azure/secure-azure-database-for-postgresql/includes/3-describe-built-server-roles.md

 - Create additional users and grant those users into the **azure_pg_admin** role.
 - Create less privileged users and roles that have access to individual databases and schemas.

-PostgreSQL includes some default roles which can be assigned to users.
+PostgreSQL includes some default roles that can be assigned to users.
 These include commonly needed privileges for access:

 - pg_read_all_settings
 - pg_signal_backend